Interface MillisecondStoreDataProvider

 - The offset in milliseconds between the Lukashian epoch (i.e. the start of the Lukashian Calendar) and the UNIX epoch in such a way that "unixEpochOffsetMilliseconds + millisecondsSinceUnixEpoch = millisecondsSinceLukashianEpoch", in other words, when the UNIX epoch is AFTER the Lukashian epoch, it needs to be a positive number.
 It needs to be measured around the point of the UNIX epoch, before any UNIX leap seconds were added.

-This implementation of The Lukashian Calendar Mechanism assumes that each year and each day is at least 3 milliseconds long, i.e. there's a first millisecond, a last one and at least one in between.
+The Lukashian Calendar Mechanism assumes that each year and each day is at least 3 milliseconds long, i.e. there's a first millisecond, a last one and at least one in between.
 It might work for years and days that last less than 3 milliseconds, but this has not been tested and is not guaranteed.

 Implementations of this interface do not have to provide any caching functionality: each method is called only once and the result is

-stored for future reference by the MillisecondStore
+stored for future reference by the MillisecondStore.

 -